dushyant225/CustomMarkerDemo/README.md

 # CustomMarkerDemo

-This is demo sample project to create a custom marker with images on android using google map API.
+This is sample project to create a custom marker with images(from URL or Drawable) on android using google map API.

 # How to build CustomMarkerDemo Project